 Tuition and fees for Semester I are billed in August and are due in full on or before the first day of class.
 Tuition and fees for Semester II are billed in December and are due in full on or before the first day of class.

-If acceptance to the program for either Semester I or Semester II occurs after the mail billing date, tuition is paid in person at Student Administrative Services office in Gateway Building the day prior to the beginning of classes.
+If acceptance to the program for either Semester I or Semester II occurs after the mail billing date, tuition is paid in person at the OneStopDesk in Guild the day prior to the beginning of classes.

 Make checks payable to Bryn Mawr College.